vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 ```

 The cool thing about async.io is that with the expression `yield from asyncio.sleep`
-I am able to hand control to other processes in the loop.
+I am able to hand control to other processes in the loop, so one particular firework
+doesn't dominate control and not let others run.
 Although the above wasn't
 perfect (I might have used the loop's time instead of `time.time()` it achieved the
 asyncronous quality that I was looking for.
 My fireworks were nothing to call
 home about (just a line of a randomly selected character and color) but